Trainee Patent Attorney – Chemistry / Biotechnology – London

 You’ll like nothing more than a diverse workload that allows you to flex your intellectual talents.
 Being a patent attorney demands a blend of scientific and technical expertise, and specialist legal knowledge, so you’ll be a high-calibre graduate with a curious streak – and a problem-solver at heart.

-• You will hold or be aiming for a First or Upper Second Class Honours Degree (or the equivalent) in biochemistry, medicinal/pharmaceutical chemistry, molecular biology, immunology, or a related subject.
+• You will hold or be aiming for a First or Upper Second Class Honours Degree (or the equivalent) in chemistry, medicinal/pharmaceutical chemistry, biological chemistry or chemical biology, and have shown an interest in the pharmaceutical and biotechnology fields through a choice of undergraduate modules and/or area of post-graduate qualification or work experience.

 • You will need to be a clear and concise writer with an aptitude for languages having a grade A English Language GCSE, Scottish Standard Grade/National 5 or corresponding qualification.